hpcc-systems/MAF/README.md

 ```
 Feature: SQL Hello World
   Scenario: Run a query
-      When the query "SELECT * FROM HelloWorld" is run
+      When mysql query from string "SELECT * FROM HelloWorld" is run
       Then it matches set from the file "helloWorldSQL.json"
 ```
 `./helloWorldSQL.json`